How to Make Homemade Cheesecake

 - Next add sugar and beat until well combined, followed by any remaining dry ingredients.

 - Add eggs last, one at a time, and gently mix them in until just combined.

 - Fold in candies, chocolate pieces, or fruit with a spatula or wooden spoon before pouring the mixture into the prepared pan.

 The texture of the finished batter should be smooth and glossy.
 If you end up with lumps in your batter, run the mixture through a sieve or give it a quick spin in the food processor and you'll have silky smooth results.

-To make a marble filling: Pour a fruit or chocolate sauce in a spiral pattern over the cheesecake filling.
+Here's how make a marbleized pattern in the batter before baking.
+Pour a fruit or chocolate sauce in a spiral pattern over the cheesecake filling.
 Use the tip of a paring knife or a wooden skewer to pull lines out from the center like spokes on a wheel, or create a free-form swirl pattern.

-Cheesecake is a custard at heart.
-It’s delicate, so you want to bake it slowly and evenly without browning the top.
+Cheesecake batter is basically a custard.
+It's delicate, so you want to bake it slowly and evenly without browning the top.
 The most effective way to do this is to bake it in a water bath.
-This water bath method bakes the cake very gently, so it won’t darken, curdle, or crack.
+This water bath method bakes the cake very gently, so it won't darken, curdle, or crack.